Electronic cigarette: Modern electronic cigarette: 2000s

 Initially, their performance did not meet the expectations of users.
 The e-cigarette continued to evolve from the first-generation three-part device.
-In 2007 British entrepreneurs Umer and Tariq Sheikh invented the cartomizer.
+In 2007, British entrepreneurs Umer and Tariq Sheikh invented the cartomizer.
 This is a mechanism that integrates the heating coil into the liquid chamber.
 They launched this new device in the UK in 2008 under their Gamucci brand and the design is now widely adopted by most "cigalike" brands.
 Other users tinkered with various parts to produce more satisfactory homemade devices, and the hobby of "modding" was born.
 The first mod to replace the e-cigarette's case to accommodate a longer-lasting battery, dubbed the "screwdriver", was developed by Ted and Matt Rogers in 2008.
 Other enthusiasts built their own mods to improve functionality or aesthetics.
 When pictures of mods appeared at online vaping forums many people wanted them, so some mod makers produced more for sale.

-In 2008, a consumer-created an e-cigarette called the screwdriver.
+In 2008, a consumer created an e-cigarette called the screwdriver.
 The device generated a lot of interest back then, as it let the user to vape for hours at one time.
 The invention led to demand for customizable e-cigarettes, prompting manufacturers to produce devices with interchangeable components that could be selected by the user.
 In 2009, Joyetech developed the eGo series which offered the power of the screwdriver model and a user-activated switch to a wide market.
 The clearomizer was invented in 2009.
 Originating from the cartomizer design, it contained the wicking material, an e-liquid chamber, and an atomizer coil within a single clear component.
 The clearomizer allows the user to monitor the liquid level in the device.
 Soon after the clearomizer reached the market, replaceable atomizer coils and variable voltage batteries were introduced.
 Clearomizers and eGo batteries became the best-selling customizable e-cigarette components in early 2012.

+From the mid-2010s onward, the vaping industry saw rapid innovation, with devices becoming more compact, powerful, and specialized.
+Pod-based systems such as JUUL popularized nicotine salt e-liquids, offering a stronger and smoother nicotine delivery.
+At the same time, vaping technology expanded beyond nicotine use.
+Many modern vaporizers are now designed to heat cannabis oils, distillates, or dry herbs, reflecting a broader shift in consumer preferences.
+These “cannabis vaporizers” operate similarly to e-cigarettes but are engineered for cannabis consumption rather than nicotine-based e-liquids.

+The growing legal cannabis market has further influenced vape technology, with industry sources such as Smokeland discussing different vape cartridge types, their effects, and user preferences.